kovzol/bibref-book/README.md

 # bibref-book

-A work-in-progress book on an algorithmic, text-critical introduction to the New Testament.
+An introduction to the New Testament via computer-based analysis on the Greek texts.